DAMCA Companion

 This under construction site is the result of my engagement with Data Analysis: A Model Comparison Approach to Regression, ANOVA, and Beyond by Josh Correll, Abigail M. Folberg, Charles M. Judd, Gary H. McClelland, Carey S. Ryan.

-The book is pretty good1 and I chose it recently as it “thinks” about models the way I have tried to teach students.
+The book is pretty good1 and I chose it recently as it “thinks” about models in the unified way I have tried to teach students.
 I think it’s also pitched at a good level for graduate students who don’t have much stats background and probably for advanced social/behavioral science undergrads (though I haven’t taught them this yet).

 I wanted to supplement the text myself for three main reasons: